PrestaShop/prestashop.github.io/news/_posts/2020-06-18-about-bc-breaks.md

 public function transferPrices($product, $prices)
 ```

-If a module uses the function `transferPrices()`, when the function changes, the module that was working previously will now crash with following error message:
+If a module uses the function `transferPrices()`, when the function's signature changes, the module that was working previously will now crash with following error message:
 ```php
 PHP Fatal error:  Uncaught ArgumentCountError: Too few arguments to function transferPrices(), 1 passed and exactly 2 expected
 ```

 So this is what a Breaking Change is: a change in the code that, when introduced into the software, might break some tools, modules, themes, whatever that is running PrestaShop Core code.

-So when a BC break is introduced, what happens quick is that we get lot of angry bug reports like "my code, that was working with previous version, is broken when I run it with the new version !" in GitHub!
+As soon as BC break is introduced, we start getting lot of angry bug reports on GitHub from people saying "my code was working fine with previous version, and is now broken after I upgraded my shop to the new version!"

 ## SemVer

 The concept of BC Break is not specific to PrestaShop.
-This is actually a very common issue for all code that is being used as a foundation for other software to use: operating systems like Linux, libraries like Guzzle, tools like cURL, frameworks like Symfony ... and CMS like Drupal or PrestaShop.
+This is actually a very common issue for all code that is being used by other software: operating systems like Linux, libraries like Guzzle, tools like cURL, frameworks like Symfony... and Content Management Systems (CMSs) like Drupal or PrestaShop.

 In order to make it easier for the people using these codebases as foundations to handle these changes, [Tom Preston Werner](http://tom.preston-werner.com/) has invented a convention: [SemVer](https://semver.org/).
-[SemVer](https://semver.org/) aims to help people understand immediately, when seeing a new version of software, what is contained inside it.
+[SemVer](https://semver.org/) aims to help people immediately understand, when seeing a new software version, what to expect regarding its compatibility with current software.

 SemVer requires a version number to be constituted of 3 parts: MAJOR.MINOR.PATCH (example: 3.5.27) .